SidZRed/SidZRed/README.md

 Now that you are here, do checkout some of my projects-

 - [STRATEPY](https://github.com/SidZRed/stratepy) : It is a custom built python package which consists of libraries used for game theory simulations.
-- [HinglishEval](https://github.com/SidZRed/HinglishEval) : A LLM based research project that tracks the behaviour of language models under different conditions.
+- [fequip](https://github.com/SidZRed/fequip) : It is a command line tool used for quick and easy equipping of files.
 - [STREAM](https://github.com/SidZRed/STREAM) : A simulation tool based on Braess's paradox to check the efficiency of resource allocation in a network.
 [Report](https://github.com/SidZRed/STREAM/blob/main/Braess_Paradox.pdf) on the following analysis.
 - [SIDBOT](https://github.com/SidZRed/SidBoT) : A fun bot I have built that acts like a very intelligent baby ;)